Making an import supplementary declaration

 • certificates and licences

-Find out the boxes you need to complete on your declaration in the Customs Declaration Service.
+You must check which data elements you need to complete on your declaration, using the Customs Declaration Service.

-You can submit declarations individually or in batches, and you can submit more than one supplementary declaration for a single simplified declaration.
+You can submit declarations individually, or in batches.
+You can also submit more than one supplementary declaration for a single, simplified declaration.

-You can submit less supplementary declarations by combining those with the same header and item level data into a single declaration.
-This is called aggregation and you must get approval from your authorising customs officer before you do this.
+You can submit less supplementary declarations by combining those with the same header and item level data, into a single declaration.
+This is called aggregation.
+You must get approval from your authorising customs officer before you do this.

 After you submit

-When your supplementary declaration is accepted, HMRC will send a customs response message giving a calculation of what you owe.
-Payment will be taken from your deferment account on the 15th day of the following month.
+Once your supplementary declaration is accepted, you will be sent a customs response message, giving a calculation of what you owe.
+Payment will be taken from your deferment account on the 16th calendar day of the following month.

-HMRC may ask you to send supporting documents for a customs check to clear your goods - find out more information about Clearing goods entering, leaving or transiting the UK.
+You may be asked to send supporting documents for a customs check to clear your goods.
+Find out about clearing goods entering, leaving or transiting the UK.

-Find out more about what to do if you have missed the deadline for submitting your supplementary declaration.
+Find out what to do if you have missed the deadline for submitting your supplementary declaration.

 Amend or cancel a declaration